atefkbenothman/strava-cli/readme.md

 ```
 todo:
+[ ] create a plan for branch strategy
 [ ] write tests
 [ ] refactor Printer class. init should not take activities, print function should take activities
 [x] add linter to project, add linter check to tox